28 Apr How to improve your cyber security and safety

 - Build STRONG passwords, varying them and updating them regularly – Include upper case, lower case, numbers and symbols.

-- Only shop on secure websites that have a little padlock in the URL field (HTTPS = SSL certified) and also have some form of SiteLock, TRUSTe or other known security payment feature.
+- Only shop on secure websites with a little padlock in the URL field (HTTPS = SSL certified) and also have some form of SiteLock, TRUSTe or other known security payment feature.

 - Go old school and use a FIREWALL and your systems other FREE inbuilt security features.
 Get all the security you can get your digits on.